near/docs/docs/tutorials/contracts/guest-book.md

 ### Unit Tests

-In our `assembly` directory, you should see a `__tests__` folder with two files. `as-pect.d.ts` contains a reference to the as-pect default types for intellisense reasons.
+In our `assembly` directory, you should see a `__tests__` folder with two files. `as-pect.d.ts` contains a reference to the as-pect default types for IntelliSense reasons.
 We will be coding in `guestbook.spec.ts`.

 #### `__tests__/guestbook.spec.ts`